Your five day Banff winter itinerary:

 Get your bearings at the Banff Gondola – journey up the Banff Gondola for a sky-high view of the Rockies and the Town of Banff.
 Newly renovated with an observation deck, interpretation floor, ‘Above Banff’ theatre, Sky Bistro licensed restaurant and more, this is an experience that deserves more than a couple hours.
 If you go around sunset, make a dinner reservation at Sky Bistro and dine while watching the sun set from the top of a mountain.

 Located just a short walk from the Banff Gondola, the Banff Upper Hot Springs are a must visit in Banff.
 With entry at less than $10 per person and towel and swimsuit rentals available for just a few dollars, it’s the perfect place to soak and enjoy the views of Mt Rundle.
 Going in the evenings or mornings is best to avoid crowds, so stopping here after the Banff Gondola is highly recommended.
-Check out our tours and hot springs packages!
+Check out our gondola packages!

 Day 2: Hike to frozen waterfalls and snowshoe in deep powder